ivuorinen/dotfiles/.github/README.md

 ### dfm - the dotfiles manager

-`.local/bin/dfm` is a shell script that has some tools that help with dotfiles management.
+[`.local/bin/dfm`][dfm] is a shell script that has some tools that help with dotfiles management.

+Running `dfm` gives you a list of available commands.

 ## Configuration